dkwolf1/hass-security/docs/INSTALL_MANUAL.md

 and so will need to be overridden.
 So the first thing you'll need to do is create a config file that looks like the following:

 ```
-# stored in /opt/scrutiny/config/scrutiny.yaml
+# stored in /opt/hass-security/config/hass-security.yaml

 version: 1

 web:
   database:
-    # The Scrutiny webapp will create a database for you, however the parent directory must exist.
+    # The Hass-Security webapp will create a database for you, however the parent directory must exist.
-    location: /opt/scrutiny/config/scrutiny.db
+    location: /opt/hass-security/config/hass-security.db
   src:
     frontend:
-      # The path to the Scrutiny frontend files (js, css, images) must be specified.
+      # The path to the Hass-Security frontend files (js, css, images) must be specified.
       # We'll populate it with files in the next section
-      path: /opt/scrutiny/web
+      path: /opt/hass-security/web

   # if you're runnning influxdb on a different host (or using a cloud-provider) you'll need to update the host & port below.
-  # token, org, bucket are unnecessary for a new InfluxDB installation, as Scrutiny will automatically run the InfluxDB setup,
+  # token, org, bucket are unnecessary for a new InfluxDB installation, as Hass-Security will automatically run the InfluxDB setup,
   # and store the information in the config file.
 If you 're re-using an existing influxdb installation, you'll need to provide
   # the `token`
   influxdb: